 The battery life for the Nikon D3400 isn’t bad, but it’s pretty much inevitable that you’ll run into situations where your battery is running out of juice right when things are getting interesting.
 So having fully charged spares on hand is always a good idea–a truism with any digital camera, not just the D3400.

-If you want spare batteries and chargers or need to replace a dying one, the obvious choice is to get the Nikon-branded replacement batteries.
+If you’re after a spare battery for a Nikon D3400, or need to replace a dying one, the obvious choice is to get the Nikon-branded replacement batteries.
 And while that’s a safe way to go, there are also options with some other features that you (and your wallet) might prefer.

-So here’s a quick rundown of different battery and charger options that work well with the Nikon D3400, including Nikon original versions and some good options from other manufacturers.
+So here’s a quick rundown of different Nikon D3400 battery and charger options that work well with this camera.
+It includes Nikon original versions as well as some good options from aftermarket manufacturers.